Ove Almborn: Educational contributions

 Starting in 1966, Almborn was a collection curator in the herbarium of Lund University's Botaniska trädgården (Botanical Garden).

-In 1966, Almborn became the curator of the herbarium at the Lund University Botanical Museum, where he furthered his contributions to botany and lichenology, maintaining high standards and fostering international collaboration.
-He was known for his extensive collection of botanical literature and for mentoring students with a supportive and systematic approach.
+In 1966, Almborn became the curator of the herbarium at the Lund University Botanical Museum, where he furthered his contributions to botany and lichenology.
+He was known for his large collection of botanical literature and, while not involved in academic teaching that would garner him students naturally, instead obtained permission to be partial supervisor for those that frequently visited the museum.

-In the late 1940s, Hans Runemark worked on the yellow species of the crustose lichen genus Rhizocarpon, with Ove Almborn as his supervisor.

-In 1971, Almborn met Ingvar Kärnefelt.
-He subsequently became Kärnefelt's supervisor, guiding his graduate studies.
-Kärnefelt eventually established his own career as a renowned lichenologist.
+His one true supervisory position prior to this was with Hans Runemark in the 1940s, who worked on the yellow species of the crustose lichen genus Rhizocarpon, with Ove Almborn as his supervisor.
+Later, several years after his curator position began, Almborn met Ingvar Kärnefelt.
+Because Almborn was known for mentoring students in lichenology, having several graduate students under his care at that time, he subsequently became Kärnefelt's supervisor as well.
+Almborn travelled with Kärnefelt to South Africa in 1984, a six-week tour that spurred later International Association for Lichenology field excursions and strengthened Sweden–southern Africa lichenological ties.

-Ove Almborn was celebrated not only for his pioneering research in lichenology but also for his profound impact as a mentor.
-His approach to mentorship personalized the academic experience, recognizing and nurturing the unique strengths and interests of each student.
-This commitment to individual growth is exemplified by his relationship with Ingvar Kärnefelt, one of his graduate students.
-Kärnefelt recalls their first meeting in 1970 as the start of a lifelong friendship and professional relationship, during which Almborn provided guidance and expert insight into the complexities of lichenology.
-Through field trips, international collaborations, and informal gatherings, Almborn created a supportive academic community that enhanced scientific knowledge and contributed to the development of many individuals associated with Lund University's botanical department.
+Kärnefelt recalled in a 75th birthday letter written in 1989 first meeting Almborn in 1970 and described a long-standing professional relationship in which Almborn provided guidance in the study of lichens.
+His frequent outings with colleagues and contributions to academic gatherings was noted by Kärnefelt as helping to create a supportive environment for students in Lund University's botanical department that bolstered their later successes.
+With Almborn's encouragement, Kärnefelt eventually established his own career as a lichenologist.

 Almborn retired in 1980, but continued to engage in lichenology, and published several dozen papers after his retirement.
-Despite his extensive research on the genera Pertusaria and Teloschistes, Almborn was unable to see these projects to their completion.
+Despite his comprehensive research on the genera Pertusaria and Teloschistes, Almborn was unable to see these projects to their completion.
 Nevertheless, his interim contributions in 1989 and 1992 considerably advanced scientific understanding of these groups.